Raison d’être, mandate and role - 2023-24 Departmental Plan

 The Privacy Commissioner’s powers to further the privacy rights of Canadians include:

-- investigating complaints, conducting audits and pursuing court action under the Privacy Act and PIPEDA;
+- investigating complaints, conducting audits and pursuing court action under the authority of the Privacy Act and PIPEDA;

 - publicly reporting on the personal information-handling practices of public and private sector organizations;

 - supporting, undertaking and publishing research into privacy issues; and

 - promoting public awareness and understanding of privacy issues, including appearing before Parliament on proposed legislation and studies on issues affecting the privacy rights of Canadians.